top of page

 of the word orgy,

-the fat, gluttonous o
+the gluttonous o

 opening a pathway

-to the two syllables of a miracle
+to the two syllables

-or a spell, it’s hard to say –
+it’s hard to say —

 this whole castle clings

-to the glottal step of the gy,
+to the glottal step

-the glassy-eyed fantasy
+of the gy, the fantasy

-of fucking some sugar junkie,
+of fucking a sugar junky,

-and, disappearing back
+disappearing back

 into the bliss of the o,